-This live 1.5-hour CME multidisciplinary panel discussion will feature interactive problem-based learning with a focus on common barriers to implementing and delivering IO in community pathology settings, including a practical discussion around overcoming some of those barriers.
-Some areas identified as needing pathology leadership and support are evidence-based QI planning for disease-specific IO procedures and developing consistent protocols and workflows related to cancer diagnosis and the use of IO treatments.
+The multidisciplinary faculty for this online course will feature interactive problem-based learning with a focus on common barriers to implementing and delivering IO in community pathology settings, including a practical discussion around overcoming some of those barriers, such as planning for disease-specific IO procedures and developing consistent protocols and workflows related to cancer diagnosis and the use of IO treatments.

 Goals of the panel discussion are: to empower community laboratory teams to play a greater role in institutional IO policies/protocols within community cancer centers; promote pathologists and laboratory professionals as active members of the multidisciplinary and interprofessional IO cancer care team; and disseminate best practices and lessons learned among the broader IO multidisciplinary patient care team.